ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

     + User name: ...
     + Password: ...

+__Importantly__, after the first login into a new account or a password reset, users need to change their password with the `passwd` command and following the on-screen instructions.

 The following provides additional details.

 + Various terminal applications are available for all major operating systems.
 Examples include: